KhronosGroup/glTF/schema/README.md

 The separate version of a property takes precedence over its counterpart.
 For example, if both `blendEquation` and `blendEquationSeparate` are provided, `blendEquationSeparate` takes precedence.

 To satisfy Section 6.8 (Stencil Separate Mask and Reference Values) of the WebGL 1.0 Spec, when `stencilFuncSeparate` is used, `ref` and `mask` must be the same for front- and back-facing geometry.
+To satisfy Section 6.10 (Viewport Depth Range) of the WebGL 1.0 Spec, `zNear` cannot be greater than `zFar`.

 ### Differences from COLLADA

 Render states are based on the GLES2 profile in [COLLADA 1.5](http://www.khronos.org/files/collada_spec_1_5.pdf), Pages 8-120 to 8-125.
 In order to better map to OpenGL, OpenGL ES, and WebGL, glTF differs from COLLADA in the following ways: